-Key Updates: Seasonal influenza activity continues to increase across the country.
-The timing of this increased activity is similar to that of several past seasons.
+Key Updates: Seasonal influenza activity is elevated and continues to increase across the country.
 Based on CDC calculations, transmission within Wyoming was low this week.
-Sustained elevated activity is observed across multiple key activity indicators in many areas of the country, signaling the start of the 2025-2026 influenza season.
-Severity indicators remain low at this time, but influenza activity is expected to continue for weeks.
-Nationally and in HHS regions 1, 2, 3, 4, 5, 6, 7, 8, and 9, the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories increased.
+Sustained elevated activity is observed across multiple key activity indicators in all areas of the country.
+Severity indicators remain low at this time, but influenza activity is expected to continue for several weeks.
+Nationally and in all ten HHS regions the percentage of respiratory specimens testing positive for influenza virus in clinical laboratories increased in Week 51 compared to Week 50.